In addition to the following publications, I’ve just completed my next book titled Rewriting Our Stories: A Path to Reducing Fear. Stay tuned!

 Explores how contemporary literature, film, and media culture confront ecological crises through perspectives of spatial justice – a facet of social justice that looks at unjust circumstances as a phenomenon of space.

 Provides a political and geographical history of how boglands (or peat “bogs”) are represented in modern and contemporary Irish literature and culture from the 1880s to the present.
-Contentious Terrains was a finalist for the Association for the Study of Literature and the Environment (ASLE) 2017 Book Award and for the International Gothic Association Allan Lloyd Smith Memorial 2017 Book Prize.
+Contentious Terrains was a finalist for the Allana Bondar Memorial 2018 Book Prize for Environmental Humanities, the Association for the Study of Literature and the Environment (ASLE) 2016 Book Award, and the International Gothic Association Allan Lloyd Smith Memorial 2016 Book Prize.

 In Contentious Terrains, Derek Gladwin attempts to track this shifting and changing landscape of the bog as it appears through Irish literature of the 20th and early 21st centuries.
 It’s an ambitious study that covers questions of nationhood, colonialism, gender, ecology and more.